werner-scholtz/kalender/README.md

 4. **ScheduleView** - this constructor will build a ScheduleView and does not need the multiDayTileBuilder.

 ### View Configuration
-The CalendarView takes a ViewConfiguration object.
+The CalendarView takes a ViewConfiguration object, which allows you to configure the view to your liking.
+The view configuration serves the following purposes:
+- It contains the functions that calculate the date indices that are used by the PageView's/ScrollablePositionedList.
+- It contains various parameters that are used by the CalendarView:
+  1. To layout event tiles.
+  2. To determine user interaction with the calendar.

-There are 2 'Types' of ViewConfiguration's: MultiDayViewConfiguration, and MonthViewConfiguration.
+There are 3 'Types' of ViewConfiguration's: MultiDayViewConfiguration, MonthViewConfiguration and ScheduleViewConfiguration.
 * You can create a Custom ViewConfiguration by extending one of these 'Types'.

 These are the default ViewConfiguration's: